-2.3.
+2.4.
 Digital decarbonisation happens across all major sectors

-We explore the current and potential contribution of digital solutions and find that digital solutions are contributing to reductions across four major areas of our economy.
-These major areas, comprising of transport, buildings, manufacturing, and the agriculture sector, account for almost 70% of total EU emissions.
+We explore the current and potential contribution of digital solutions and find that digital solutions are contributing to reductions across four major areas of the EU economy.
+These major areas, comprising transport, buildings, manufacturing, and the agriculture sector, account for almost 70% of total EU emissions.
+The four main sectors account for 67% of total greenhouse gas emissions in Sweden according to emissions data from the European Environmental Agency.